-- 1. Starting fires with gasoline, oil, diesel fuel, lighter fluid, propane, etc. - 2.
-Starting fires outside of designated areas.
+1. Starting fires with gasoline, oil, diesel fuel, lighter fluid, propane, etc.

+2. Starting fires outside of designated areas.
 No flames in tents or cabins!
 This includes lit mosquito coils.
 Battery-powered light is the only acceptable light allowed in tents or cabins.
-Each site will keep a fire bucket (bucket provided) filled and ready. - 3.
-Towing passengers on sleds, wagons, or any other conveyance not intended for such use. - 4.
-Use of firearms (including air guns, slingshots, BB guns, or pellet guns) in any area other than the rifle/shotgun ranges at any time when au-thorized user groups are present in camp.
-No other firearms or ammunition will be permit-ted at camp.
-No personal firearms allowed in camp. - 5.Use of Fireworks - 6.
-Drug and alcohol laws will be strictly enforced according to the laws of the state of Alaska.
+Each site will keep a fire bucket (bucket provided) filled and ready.

+3. Towing passengers on sleds, wagons, or any other conveyance not intended for such use.

+4. Use of firearms (including air guns, slingshots, BB guns, or pellet guns) in any area other than the rifle/shotgun ranges at any time when authorized user groups are present in camp.
+No other firearms or ammunition will be permitted at camp.
+No personal firearms allowed in camp.

+5.Use of Fireworks

-Absolutely no Alcohol or illegal Drugs will be taken.
-The first aid lodge is available with a allowed on camp property.
-The first aid lodge is available with a quali-fied Health Officer on duty 24 hours a
+6. Drug and alcohol laws will be strictly enforced according to the laws of the state of Alaska.All precautions for the safety of the Scouts will be taken.
+The first aid lodge is available with a qualified Health Officer on duty 24 hours a day.
+In addition, Great Alaska Council camps have